Spanish advertisers more pessimistic in Oct-survey

 Television companies are also suffering.
 Mainstream non-pay TV channels will suffer a 17.3 percent slump to the year-end, said the Zenith poll.

-Television company Mediaset Espana (TL5.MC), part of former Italian Prime Minister Silvio Berlusconi’s Mediaset empire, said on Wednesday its nine-month net profit fell 60 percent after its advertising revenue dropped 13.5 percent.
+Television company Mediaset Espana, part of former Italian Prime Minister Silvio Berlusconi’s Mediaset empire, said on Wednesday its nine-month net profit fell 60 percent after its advertising revenue dropped 13.5 percent. ($1 = 0.7733 euros) (Reporting By Sarah Morris; Editing by Clare Kane and Hans-Juergen Peters)